StartArticlesAI and utilities: A strategic partnership for Brazil

 Julianna Rojas

-Julianna Rojas is Business Vice President of GFT Technologies in Brazil
+Julianna Rojas is the Business Vice President of GFT Technologies in Brazil.

 RELATED ARTICLES